Research

 We investigate the use of emerging fibre-optic deformation sensors in seismology.
 Our specific interest is in applications where dense arrays of conventional seismic sensors are impossible or difficult to deploy.
 This includes active volcanoes, glaciers, avalanche-prone slopes and dense urban centres.
 Our research shows that the high spatio-temporal resolution of fibre-optic sensing greatly increases the number of detectable earth- or icequakes and also leads to a significant improvement in location accuracy.
 In addition to more established Distributed Acoustic Sensing, we study newly developed sensors based on fibre-optic phase transmission.

-- external page Distributed acoustic sensing of microseismic sources and wave propagation in glaciated terrain (external page YouTube field work impressions)
+- external page Distributed acoustic sensing of microseismic sources and wave propagation in glaciated terrain

 Numerical wave propagation and HPC

 We develop high-performance computing tools for the simulation of seismic wave propagation at scales ranging from few centimetres (e.g., for medical imaging and non-destructive testing) to the whole Earth.
 For this, we investigate scalable I/O solutions and the use of emerging hardware.
 A close collaboration exisists with our ETH Spin-Off external page Mondaic that offers user-friendly wavefield modelling and inversion tools for both academia and industry.
+Most recently, we have been exploring the use of quantum computers for the simulation of elastic waves.

 - external page Accelerating numerical wave propagation by wavefield-adapted meshes, Part II: Full-waveform inversion (external page YouTube video abstract)